 Marie Laveau and the Magic of New Orleans Voodoo Queens

-There are thousands of Voodoo and Hoodoo charms and rituals for all kinds of practical purposes.
+There are thousands of Voodoo charms, spells and rituals for all kinds of practical purposes.
 Unlike much of the 20th and 21st century European magic, Voodoo is very practical and aimed at quick and concrete results.
+Marie Laveau was especially famous for her spell to influence a jury.

 The traditional (and very white) discussion about black & white magic, places Voodoo a priori in the black category and most often for this very reason of Voodoo being aimed at verifiable effects instead of “The Great Work”, whatever that may be.
 (No one was ever able to explain this to me in the three decades, I study and practice magic and occultism myself.)